Shopify Pros & Cons

 Every ecommerce platform has its limitations, and Shopify is no exception.
 The good news is that most of this platform's issues and limitations are either things you get used to, that can be worked around, or that are more than made up for by the benefits this platform offers.

-Costs Can Add Up Fast
+Costs Add Up Fast

 Compared to other platforms, users find that they can end up spending a lot more on their Shopify store than the base monthly pricing plan.
 For example: